Don Wilson (kickboxer): Fighting style

 Wilson was fairly notable thanks to his unique fighting style as used in the ring.
-He was ambidextrous, being able to switch stance on a whim and attack powerfully with either side, although he preferred to fight strong-side forward, which is a characteristic of some Chinese Martial arts like Pai Lum Tao Ng Ying Kungfu (Chinese: 五形功夫) he was known for being very good at Indian leg wrestling also.
+He was ambidextrous, being able to switch stance on a whim and attack powerfully with either side, although he preferred to fight strong-side forward, which is a characteristic of some Chinese Martial arts like Pai Lum Tao Ng Ying Kungfu (Chinese: 五形功夫).
+Wilson is known for often using a bladed stance, a low lead hand and a high rear hand, typical of crab style fighters, at all ranges.

 He identified himself as mainly a kicker, claiming that was his forte and the reason why he never seriously considered boxing.
 He has a particularly devastating lead side kick, and was known to perform single-leg multiple kicks in rapid succession.
-Despite his focus on kicks, most of his K.O's came through his punching, and he was particularly good with his lead (right) hook punch.
+Despite his focus on kicks, most of his KO's came through his punching, and he was particularly good with his lead (right) hook punch.

+Professional boxing

+Wilson had a brief professional boxing career.
+Wilson said in a 2015 interview that he had a 6–3–0 professional boxing record with all three defeats by first round stoppage.
+He said he started professional boxing as a training tool to improve his punching, but his trainer forced him to change his style, from the patient fighter he was in kickboxing, to trying to score first-round knockouts.
+This led to only an average boxing career.